 For many years I've written open source software.
 Recently I've been focusing on aviation; specifically tracking aircraft and analyzing their behavior.
 I love making tools that reveal hidden aspects of our world, enhance government transparency and accountability, and empower people to independently explore what's happening above them.

 I discovered a massive, secret, FBI aerial surveillance program, involving more than 100 aircraft registered to front companies.
-I was one of the first people to post online about the program.
-From a Fusion
+I was one of the first people to publish information about the program.
+From a Fusion Media article:

 This week, the Associated Press reported that the FBI is regularly flying “spy planes” over American cities.
 The report, which revealed the front companies the FBI uses to fly the planes, wasn’t a surprise to John Wiseman, a technologist in Los Angeles.
 Based on public records, he had already figured out some of the planes the FBI was flying and, using a device he programmed to intercept airplane transmissions, had identified over the last month the ones flying overhead in L.A. in real time.
 Wiseman wrote in a Hacker News comment in May about his findings, revealing a month ago what the AP reported today.